 How much does car insurance in Nashville cost?

 The average driver in Nashville pays $1,361 per year for full coverage car insurance and $411 for minimum coverage car insurance.
-However, factors like age, credit score and claims history will impact a driver’s car insurance rate.
+However, rate factors like age, credit score and claims history will impact how much a driver pays.

 How much car insurance do I need in Nashville?